Semi-Precious Stone Jewellery Cleaning At Home Our Top Tips

 It really depends on how often you wear the pieces, for items you wear everyday clean once a week, less worn accessories can be cleaned monthly.
 Make sure you know which pieces are suitable for cleaning, get to know your jewellery and gemstones so you can care for these precious pieces.

 Fancy some new jewellery after all that cleaning?
-Click here to browse our gemstone and silver jewellery collections.
+Click here to browse our semi-precious stone jewellery and silver jewellery collections.